Geotab/sdk/src/hardware/developing-an-iox/hardware-design-guide.md

 It is suggested that you shield the whole wires and that you short the drain wires of both shields (the shield for whole wires and the shield for the CAN bus) to the metal body of the USB plug.

 Below is the mechanical size for a USB mini-B socket of the IOX device.
+All dimensions are given in mm.

  ![]({{site.baseurl}}/hardware/developing-an-iox/hardware-design-guide_5.png)